culshoefer/codeCurriculum-gitbook/chapter3.md

             self.running = False

     def isGameOver(self):
-        return true if the player doesnt have any more lives or if there are no more aliens
+        return true if the player doesn't have any more lives or if there are no more aliens

     def isRunning(self):
         return self.running